AdobeDocs/campaign.en/help/v8/audiences/create-filters.md

 exl-id: 873578f6-6af9-4d0c-8df3-cce320fc6a4e
 version: Campaign v8, Campaign Classic v7
 ---
-# Create and manage filters{#create-filters}
+# Work with filters{#create-filters}

-Data filtering is the process of selecting a smaller part of your data set, only those records that match certain criteria, and using that subset for specific actions (updates, audiences creation) or analysis.
+Data filtering is the process of narrowing down a dataset to only those records that match specific criteria.
+This subset can then be used for targeted actions (such as updates or audience creation) or for analysis.

-When browsing Campaign from the **[!UICONTROL Explorer]**, the data is displayed in lists.
-You can use existing built-in filters to access a specific sub-set of this data: quarantined addresses, untargeted recipients, a specific age range or creation date for example.
+When browsing Campaign, data is displayed in lists.
+You can apply built-in filters to quickly access a defined subset, such as quarantined addresses, untargeted recipients, or records within a specific age range or creation date.

-You can also create your own filters, save them for future use or share them with other Campaign users.
+In addition, you can create custom filters, save them for future use, and share them with other Campaign users.

-Filter configuration lets you select data from a list **[!UICONTROL dynamically]**: when the data is modified, the filtered data is updated.
+Filters are applied **dynamically**: whenever the data changes, the filtered results are automatically updated.

 >[!NOTE]
 >